exogen/react-tab-portal/README.md

 Every tab portal must have a `<TabPortal.Content>` (the section of tabbable elements you want to be out of order) and a `<TabPortal.Portal>` (the element that will skip you to the content when reached in the tab order).
-Thing of the portal like an entrance to the content, and the end of the content has an exit back to the portal!
+Think of the portal like an entrance to the content, and the end of the content has an exit back to the portal!